 Google Pay is still an excellent service with great benefits, but Samsung has one trick up its sleeve, putting it ahead of Google for a crucial reason: security.

-Samsung created a platform called Knox, which it described as a platform that “…ensures that confidential and sensitive data stays safe, no matter where your life takes you.”
+Samsung created Knox, which it described as a platform that “…ensures that confidential and sensitive data stays safe, no matter where your life takes you.”